mviereck/x11docker/README.md

 RUN apt-get update && apt-get install -y midori
 ```
 ## Hardware acceleration
 Hardware acceleration for OpenGL is possible with option `--gpu`.
 This will work out of the box in most cases with open source drivers on host.
-Otherwise have a look at [Dependencies](#Dependencies).
+Otherwise have a look at [Dependencies](#dependencies).
+x11docker wiki provides some [background information about hardware acceleration for docker containers.](https://github.com/mviereck/x11docker/wiki/Hardware-acceleration)
 ## Clipboard
 Clipboard sharing is possible with option `--clipboard`.
 Image clips are possible with `--xpra` and `--hostdisplay`.
 Some X server options need package `xclip` on host.
 ## Sound
 Sound is possible with options `--pulseaudio` and `--alsa`.
+(Some background information is given in [x11docker wiki about sound for docker containers.](https://github.com/mviereck/x11docker/wiki/Pulseaudio-sound-over-TCP-or-with-shared-socket)
  - For pulseaudio sound with `--pulseaudio` you need `pulseaudio` on host and in image.
  - For ALSA sound with `--alsa` you can specify the desired sound card with e.g. `--env ALSA_CARD=Generic`.
 Get a list of available sound cards with `aplay -l`.
 ## Language locales
 You have two possibilities to set [language locale](https://wiki.archlinux.org/index.php/locale) in docker image.
  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.
-### language locale created offhand
+### Language locale created offhand
 x11docker provides option `--lang $LANG` for flexible language locale settings.
  - x11docker will check on container startup if the desired locale is already present in image and enable it.
  - If x11docker does not find the locale, it creates it on container startup.
    - Debian images need package `locales`.
    - x11docker will only look for or create `UTF-8`/`utf8` locales.
  - Examples: `--lang de` for German, `--lang zh_CN` for Chinese, `--lang ru` for Russian, `--lang $LANG` for your host locale.
-### language locale precompiled in image
+### Language locale precompiled in image
 You can choose between already installed language locales in image setting environment variable `LANG`, e.g. in image with `ENV LANG=en_US.utf8` or with x11docker option `--env LANG=en_US.utf8`.
  - Already installed locales in image can be checked with `docker run IMAGENAME locale -a`.
  - Example to create a language locale in image: